 The site underwent a hydrological and soil survey as part of CANAPE preperations, establishing that before our work began it has a layer of peat between 20cm and 160cm.
 Compared this recent survey, a peatmap of the site from 1997 shows that there has been subsidence of 30-50cm on the site.
 This suggests a rate of 1.5-2.5cm per year, and release of a substantial amount of CO2 during this period.

-We have two objectives for the site, firstly to halt further degradation of the peat soil on the site, and prevent further subsidence.
+There are two objectives for the site, firstly to halt further degradation of the peat soil on the site, and prevent further subsidence.
 With only 20cm of peat on parts of the site if fully drained and used for normal agriculture there would be a potential for this to degrade to nothing within a decade, severely reducing the economic value of the area to agriculture.

 Water Stored - 3,000m3 - enough to fill 6 million coke bottles

 This was done because the upper layer of soil is contaminated by nitrogen following use as agricultural land.
 This inhibits the growth of sphagnum moss, which prefers a nutrient poor environment, and would encourage the growth of plants that we do not want to see establish themselves on the restored bog.
 Further, raising the water level without removing the topsoil has been shown to result in a short term 'spike' in methane emissions.

 Start of works at Lille Vildmose

-1. Average new European Car emits 118g of CO2 per km - or 1t every 8,500km.
+1. Average new European Car emits 116g of CO2 per km - or 1t every 8,500km.
 Source< https://www.eea.europa.eu/data-and-maps/daviz/average-emissions-for-new-cars-4#tab-chart_1>

-2. Approximately 2.1t of CO2 is stored by 1ha of Forest.
+2. Approximately 0.5t of CO2 is sequestered by 1ha of Forest.
 1 football pitch is approximately 1ha.
-Source <https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references#pineforests>
+Source Greenhouse Gases Equivalencies Calculator - Calculations and References | US EPA

 3. Coke bottle used for comparisons - 500ml